Broughty Ferry

 Formerly a prosperous fishing and whaling village, in the 19th century Broughty Ferry became a haven for wealthy jute barons, who built their luxury villas in the suburb.
 As a result, Broughty Ferry was referred to at the time as the "richest square mile in Europe".

 It is administered as part of the Dundee City council area.
-At a national level, it is represented by both the UK Parliamentary constituency of Dundee East and the Scottish Parliamentary constituency of Dundee City East.
+At a national level, it is represented by both the UK Parliamentary constituency of Arbroath and Broughty Ferry and the Scottish Parliamentary constituency of Dundee City East.

 Several road and rail routes are located within the area; Broughty Ferry railway station is situated in the centre of the suburb, and the A930 road skirts its main retail area.
 Broughty Ferry is also linked by several bus routes to its neighbouring suburbs and to central Dundee.

 Toponymy

 The name Broughty may derive from Bruach Tatha meaning "Taybank" in Scottish Gaelic.
 A piece of folk etymology holds that the name derives from the Lowland Scots broch, meaning some form of fortification, with the 'ty' being a shortening of the name of the River Tay, and Ferry being added later in recognition of the town's role as a ferry port.
 However, this is unlikely, as the word order would probably be "Tay Broch", rather than "Broch Tay".

 The suffix "Ferry" was applied at the introduction of a regular ferry crossing in the 19th century, crossing to Fife, but the name endured beyond the closure of the ferry and did not revert to its previous form of simply "Broughty".